-Smoked Whole Chicken is tender, juicy and bursting with flavor.
-If you’ve been wanting to learn how to smoke meats, this easy recipe is the perfect way to get started smoking the best chicken ever.
+Smoked Whole Chicken is tender, juicy, and bursting with flavor.
+If you’ve been wanting to learn how to smoke meats — or wondering how long to smoke a whole chicken — then this easy recipe is the perfect way to get started!

-The first smoked foods we made were a smoked meatloaf and a side of smoked baked potatoes.
-At that point, we were hooked!
-We’re excited to share this recipe for smoking whole chicken with you.
-Don’t have a smoker, you can make a whole chicken in the slow cooker as well.
+We’re excited to share this recipe for smoking a whole chicken with you.
+Don’t have a smoker?
+You can make a whole chicken in the slow cooker as well.

 This is hands-down, one of the easiest ways to cook a whole bird.
 Rub on a blend of spices, let it marinate overnight, then stuff the cavity with citrus and herbs before smoking.